-Recently, our collaborators demonstrated that ovary cells which have a protein receptor on their surface called the Follicle Stimulating Hormone Receptor (FSHR) can be targeted with CAR-T technology.
-Studies also show that FSHR only exists on ovary cells in an adult female.
+Our collaborators have demonstrated that ovary cells which have a protein receptor on their surface called the Follicle Stimulating Hormone Receptor (FSHR) can be targeted with CAR-T technology.
+Studies also show that FSHR only exists on ovary cells in a healthy adult female.
 In addition, there exists a hormone called Follicle Stimulating Hormone (FSH) that binds exquisitely to the FSHR.
 This hormone-receptor combination has evolved over millions of years to be highly selective.

 Studies in vitro and in vivo (in animals) demonstrate excellent effectiveness of our CAR-T approach.
 (Clinical Cancer Research, 23(2) January 15, 2017, 441-453).